NIHAL3403/MERN-Todo-App/Readme.md

 ```

+### Built With
+React - Frontend library
+Redux - State management
+Node.js - Backend runtime
+Express - Backend framework
+MongoDB - Database
+Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request for review.

+### License
+This project is licensed under the MIT License.

 ##### NOTE: Local Storage

 JWT token for authentication is stored in the local storage of the browser and added to header of the request by setAuthToken function.